 Even though we do not yet have the full details on Biden’s student loan plan, there is no doubt that it will not be as generous as the ones offered by Sanders and Warren.

-In order for Warren and Sanders to deliver on their promises, legislation will have to get through Congress for them to sign.
+For Warren and Sanders to deliver on their promises, the legislation will have to get through Congress for them to sign.
 We think this could be a huge challenge.

-Thus, the Biden plan isn’t the most generous plan, but is has a greater chance of becoming a reality.
+Thus, the Biden plan isn’t the most generous, but it has a higher chance of becoming a reality.